Home Compare SPM.MI vs TE.PA

 Valuation

-Both rank well on valuation, but Technip Energies N.V. still holds a clear edge.
+Both look solid on valuation, though Technip Energies N.V. still holds the stronger peer position.

 Stability — Dominant Gap